-Maybe you’ve heard about a magical injection that is supposed to give you stronger, better orgasms.
-Who wouldn’t be interested in that?
-But the question you might be most interested in is this: Does the O Shot work?
-(Yes, “O” stands for orgasm.)
+There’s a lot of talk about an injection in your lady parts that is supposed to give you stronger, better orgasms.
+The first question that comes to mind is: Who wouldn’t be interested in that?
+The second one is: Does the O Shot work?

 In what will come as a surprise to exactly no one, as you get older, your sex drive tends to wane.
 And women, sadly, are two to three times more likely to be affected than men.
 But there is a way to help counteract that: a quick injection that promises to have you feeling hot and bothered in the best possible way.

 The O Shot, which has been around since 2013, injects special blood components into your vagina that helps rev up nerves, collagen, and blood vessels “downtown.”
 Not only can this allegedly increase your ability to orgasm, but it can help with incontinence.
 Like other aesthetic procedures, you’ll have to find a doctor who’s certified to give the O-Shot—and don’t count on the cost (on average $1,400) to be covered by your health insurance.

 Let’s reiterate: The O-Shot does involve taking a needle in your clitoris.
 And not all doctors are believers.
 But according to these three women, it’s worth it.

 “Even if your sex is already good, don’t you want it to be great?”

 I’m a board-certified OB/GYN and in 2015, decided it was worth the trip—two planes and an hour drive—to attend a training to learn more about the O-Shot.

 I don’t offer procedures to my patients unless I’ve done them myself, so while there, I volunteered to have one so I could feel how it worked.
 After going through menopause, my sensation had seriously diminished.
 It was a lot more difficult to enjoy intimacy.
 The O-Shot seemed simple enough so I decided to give it a try.